sukekyo26/aws-cdk-serverless-pipeline/README.md

 The following CDK commands are available:

-- `cdk synth`: Synthesizes the CloudFormation template.
+- `cdk synth`: Generates a CloudFormation template.
 - `cdk deploy`: Deploys the stack to your AWS account/region.
 - `cdk diff`: Compares the deployed stack with the current state.
 - `cdk destroy`: Deletes the stack.

+For more information, see the [AWS CDK Developer Guide](https://docs.aws.amazon.com/cdk/v2/guide/home.html).

-### Context Values
+## Context Values

-When deploying the stack, you can specify the following context values:

-- `existingCodeCommitRepositoryName`: (Optional) If you already have a CodeCommit repository, specify its name here.
-Otherwise, a new repository will be created.
+The following context values can be specified during deployment:

+- `applicationName`: The application name.
+Used as the CloudFormation stack name, CodeBuild name, and CodePipeline name.
+- `environment`: The environment name.
+Specify one of `dev`, `stg`, or `prd`.
+Used as the `ENV` environment variable in CodeBuild and for handling environment-specific logic in `buildspec.yml`.
+- `sourceType`: The type of source repository.
+Specify either `github` or `codecommit`.

-You can define these values in the `cdk.json` file or pass them as `--context` or `-c` options during deployment.
+These values can be defined in the `cdk.json` file or specified during deployment using the `--context` or `-c` option.

 #### Example `cdk.json`